So you’ve decided to grow your own cat grass, but don’t know where to start. Or perhaps you’ve heard of cat grass and wondered what exactly is it?

 It’s typically grown from barley, rye, oat or wheat seeds.
 Any good local pet store should have a variety to choose from, supplying everything you need such as soil, seeds and a potting container if you wish to grow your own.

-As it’s pesticide free it’s a safer alternative to natural grass, household plants or flowers which can actually be toxic for your cat.
+Being pesticide free it’s a safer alternative to natural grass, household plants or flowers which can actually be toxic for your cat.
 You can find a list of toxic plants over at PetMD.
-If you’re still unsure, talk to your local vet about what plants are safe to bring home.
+If you’re still unsure, here is an article on pet friendly plants and flowers.

 Technically speaking there is no solid evidence of exactly why, but we have our theories.